luisbazo/DataScientistLuisBazoGarcia/md/DataScienceLuisBazoGarcia.md

 **Recall** : Recall = TP/TP+FN

 Recall is the ratio of correctly predicted positive observations to the all observations in actual class - yes.
-It is a meassure of completness of the true predicted results vs actual ones.
+It is a measure of completeness of the true predicted results vs actual ones.
 Others say this is the ratio of sensitivity.

 **F1** : F1 = 2*(Recall * Precision) / (Recall + Precision)

 F1 Score is the weighted average of Precision and Recall.
 Therefore, this score takes both false positives and false negatives into account.
 Intuitively it is not as easy to understand as accuracy, but F1 is usually more useful than accuracy, especially if you have an uneven class distribution.
 Accuracy works best if false positives and false negatives have similar cost.
 If the cost of false positives and false negatives are very different, it’s better to look at both Precision and Recall

-**Precission** : Precision = TP/TP+FP
+**Precision** : Precision = TP/TP+FP

 Precision is the ratio of correctly predicted positive observations to the total predicted positive observations.

-One of the goals of this exercice is to find a model that maximizes the number of TP and TN. **Accuracy** would be a good metric to look at but for the completness of this exercise the rest of metrics are assessed as well.
+One of the goals of this exercise is to find a model that maximizes the number of TP and TN. **Accuracy** would be a good metric to look at but for the completness of this exercise the rest of metrics are assessed as well.